 We found 4 urologists who accept Coventry Gold $10 Copay OAHMO near Lorain, OH.

-Dr. Luay Susan's specialty is urology (urinary tract disease).
-The average patient rating for Dr. Susan is 5.0 stars out of 5.
-Clinical interests for Dr. Susan include peyronie's disease (penile curvature), benign prostatic hyperplasia (enlarged prostate), and erectile dysfunction (impotence).
-He is affiliated with Cleveland Clinic.
-He accepts Coventry, Coventry Bronze, and Coventry Silver, in addition to other insurance carriers.
-His education and training includes medical school at the University of Baghdad, Baghdad College of Medicine and residency at Women & Children's Hospital of Buffalo, Hamot Medical Center, and Roswell Park Cancer Institute.
-In addition to English, Dr. Susan speaks Afrikaans.
+Dr. Luay Susan's area of specialization is urology (urinary tract disease).
+He is rated highly by his patients.
+Areas of expertise for Dr. Susan include cystoscopy (bladder endoscopy), brachytherapy (seed implants), and transurethral resection of the prostate (TURP).
+He is an in-network provider for Coventry, Coventry Bronze, and Coventry Silver, in addition to other insurance carriers.
+He attended medical school at the University of Baghdad, Baghdad College of Medicine.
+His medical residency was performed at Women & Children's Hospital of Buffalo, Hamot Medical Center, and Roswell Park Cancer Institute.
+Dr. Susan is conversant in Afrikaans.
+Dr. Susan is affiliated with Cleveland Clinic.

 Conditions / Treatments